NYPD monitoring information on stabbing near London Bridge

-NEW YORK (AP) - The New York Police Department says it’s keeping a sharp eye on the still-developing information about a stabbing of multiple people in London.
+NEW YORK (AP) - The New York Police Department says it’s keeping a sharp eye on what British authorities are calling a terror stabbing of several people near London Bridge.

-The NYPD tweeted Friday that its Counterterrorism Bureau is “closely monitoring” the situation near London Bridge, but there are no specific or credible threats to the city at the moment.
+The NYPD tweeted Friday that its Counterterrorism Bureau is “closely monitoring” the situation, but there are no specific or credible threats to the city at the moment.

-London’s Metropolitan Police say that while the circumstances remain unclear, authorities are treating the incident as if it is terror-related.
+London’s Metropolitan Police said they fatally shot a man suspected of stabbing several people near the bridge.
+Police declared it a “terrorist incident.”

-The Metropolitan Police say officers were called to a stabbing near the famed bridge, and they shot a man.
+London Mayor Sadiq Khan says a number of people were wounded and some of the injuries are serious.

 Sign up for Daily Newsletters